sneakerhax/TTPs/Red_Team/Recon/Data_Sources/Install_and_Run_Shodan_cli.md

 # Install and Run shodan cli

-**Description:** This entry details how to install, initialize, and run basic commands with the Shodan cli
+**Description:** This entry describes how to install, initialize, and run basic commands with the Shodan cli

 **Requirements:** shodan_cli